EY Luxembourg Sustainability Report

 The materiality analysis consists of identifying the various issues related to our economic, social and societal responsibility and arranging them in hierarchical order.

-To aid in this understanding, we for financial year 2023 we conducted a formal impact materiality assessment, in line with the ESRS principles, to prioritize topics that are both: most important to EY’s business performance and where EY can have the greatest impact on stakeholders.
+To aid in this understanding, from 2024 we started to conduct a formal impact materiality assessment, in line with the ESRS principles, to prioritize topics that are both: most important to EY’s business performance and where EY can have the greatest impact on stakeholders.
 Our goal is to act on our findings by embedding these topics even more deeply into our business strategy, in response to stakeholders’ needs.

-FY23 impact materiality assessment, based on the recommendations provided in the ESRS, was conducted by professionals of the Sustainability team guided by the Global Reporting Initiative (GRI) framework, future reporting requirements, best market practices and EY Global Materiality assessment.
-The process included senior leadership input, under the guidance of our Sustainability Leader, Renaud Breyer; external stakeholder interviews with clients, regulators and academics; industry and peer analyses; employee focus groups; internal and external media and communication reviews.
+The impact materiality assessment, based on the recommendations provided in the ESRS, was conducted by professionals of the Sustainability Team and guided by the GRI framework, future reporting requirements, best market practices and the EY Global Materiality Assessment.
+The process included senior leadership input, under the guidance of our Sustainability Leader, Renaud Breyer; external stakeholder interviews with clients, regulators and academics; industry and peer analysis; employee focus groups; internal and external media and communication reviews.

-From previous materiality assessments and looking ahead, we continue to further integrate these topics into tour governance model and enterprise risk processes.
+From previous materiality assessments and looking ahead, we continue to further integrate these topics into our governance model and enterprise risk processes.
 This allows us to fully integrate sustainability into EY strategic priorities.

 The results of the most recent assessment are indicated in the following materiality matrix.
 All topics indicated are material to EY Luxembourg, with the topics in the upper-right quadrant being the most material to EY stakeholders and EY business performance with opportunity for greatest impact.

-As we have prioritized the most material topics, we acknowledge the interconnected nature of environmental, social and governance (ESG) topics and consider all topics listed on the matrix as areas of importance — understanding the progress made in one area may have impact on others.
+As we have prioritized the most material topics, we acknowledge the interconnected nature of ESG topics and consider all topics listed on the matrix as areas of importance — understanding the progress made in one area may have an impact on others.

-1. Supporting the creation of long-term value through our services that enables us to create a Better Working World.
-Our goal is to act in a transparent and ethical manner.
+1. Supporting the creation of long-term value through our services that enables us to shape the future with confidence.
+Our goal is to act in a transparent and ethical manner

-Our materiality assessment also takes into account a number of risks that the Company is facing.
+Our materiality assessment also considers several risks that the Company is facing.

 Managing risk is a strategic priority for the management of the Company, we have spent time looking keenly at the world around us, speaking with people inside and outside of EY: leading thinkers, clients and our people.